 Schools that aren’t able to travel to London can enjoy the educational benefits of the SDDC via the Virtual Visit programme, where experts at the British Museum run a learning session via a two-way livestream direct to school classrooms.

-The programme will be expanded to accommodate more than double the number of students taking part each year, to 3,600.
+The programme will be expanded to accommodate more than double the number of students taking part each year.

 “An award-winning hub for digital learning”